federatedplatforms/Docker-BDI-Node/README.md

 You can also send these events to other nodes, by mentioning in the endpoint `/events/{destinationOrganisation}/{destinationLocality}/{destinationCountry}` the organization, locality and country of the node you want to send the events to.

-If you want to randomly generate events yourself to input to `/events/` then use the `/events/random` endpoint, mentioning `false` for start-flow and the desired number of events
+If you want to randomly generate events yourself to input to `/events` then use the `/events/random` endpoint, mentioning `false` for start-flow and the desired number of events

 Alternatively, you can run the curl command below to generate random events (replace the number-events value with the desired number of events to be generated):
 ```
-curl -X POST --header 'Content-Type: application/json' --header 'Accept: text/plain' --header 'Authorization: Bearer doitanyway' 'http://localhost:10050/events/random?start-flow=false&number-events=1'
+curl -X POST --header 'Content-Type: application/json' --header 'Accept: text/plain' 'http://localhost:10050/events/random?start-flow=false&number-events=1'
 ```